 Our studio and our community are located on the traditional territory of the Anishinaabe people in Treaty 3 and more specifically on the traditional lands of the Wauzhushk Onigum Nation.
 We’re grateful for the opportunity to live, and to dance here, and we thank all the generations of people who have taken care of this land – for thousands of years.
 Long before today there have been Indigenous peoples who have been the stewards of this place.
 We recognize and deeply appreciate their connection to this place.
 Aki is the Anishinaabe term for the environment on earth.
 Anishinaabe-Aki is the whole world.
 She is a being.
 Sometimes we call her Mother Nature.
 Anishinaabe-Aki gave territory to many living beings; the animals, the birds, the trees, the plants, the wind and the water.
 Anishinaabe believe that we borrow all things that are part of Anishinaabe-Aki.
 When Anishinaabe want to borrow something they will acknowledge and give an offering, usually tobacco.
 The offering also reminds Anishinaabe to be humble, to live in harmony with all living things, and to recognize he is dependent on Anishinaabe-Aki to survive and live a good life.
 We are committed to moving forward in a spirit of reconciliation and collaboration - to asking ourselves what we can do to honour the relationships that allow all of Earth’s creations to live in harmony and balance.

-With a dedicated studio space came the opportunity for additional classes in tap and creative movement as well as hip hop workshops.
-2015 also saw the return of dance to the Kenora District Festival of the Arts and the first performance opportunity for DWK students.
-We capped off the year with the first ever DanceWorks Kenora year-end recital on May 23, 2015.
+With a dedicated studio space came the opportunity for additional classes in tap and creative movement.
+We also moved forward with the first performance opportunities for DWK students with the return of dance to the Kenora District Festival of the Arts in April 2015 and the first ever DanceWorks Kenora Recital on May 23, 2015.

 DanceWorks Kenora looks forward to continuing to grow and expand our offerings; bringing more dance opportunities and education to the Kenora area.